Prosumers Participation in Markets: A Scalar-Parameterized Function Bidding Approach: Introduction

 In a centralized uniform-price market-clearing mechanism for supply-quantity allocation of an infinitely divisible resource, \cite{johari2011parameterized} proposed a restriction on the class of supply functions, limiting the supplier's strategy to scalar-parameterized functions.
 Under a fixed, inflexible (inelastic) demand and suppliers with maximum production capacity, the paper studied the existence of Nash equilibrium and the efficiency of its associated market allocation.
-This formulation was extended in \cite{lin2019structural} to study capacity constrained suppliers and inelastic demands that are spread throughout a transmission constrained power network.
-By studying the efficiency of Nash equilibrium's market allocation, the paper explained how certain market structures, such as market share and residual supply index, can be useful in predicting the extent to which each supplier can exert market power to influence the market outcome to its advantage.
-In \cite{ndrio2020scalar}, the assumption of total inelastic demand in \cite{johari2011parameterized} was relaxed to study two-sided markets (producers and consumers) with multiple strategic consumers having both elastic (flexible) and inelastic (minimum) demands, where the strategies of both producers and consumers are scalar-parameterized functions.
-In some markets, the distinction between producers and consumers may not be needed such that the participants may wish to act as both.
-These participants are often called prosumers.
-This paper proposes a scalar-parameterized function for the prosumer markets.
+This formulation was extended in \cite{lin2019structural} to study several inelastic demands, besides the strategic suppliers, that are spread throughout a transmission-constrained power network.
+By studying the efficiency of Nash equilibrium's market allocation, the paper explained how market share and residual supply index can predict the extent to which suppliers can exert market power to influence the market outcome to their advantage. \cite{ndrio2020scalar} extended the formulation to study two-sided markets (strategic consumers and producers) in which the participants' strategies are scalar-parameterized functions where the consumers have both elastic and inelastic (minimum) demands.
+In some markets, the participants may wish to act as both, producers and consumers, in which they are often called prosumers.
+The formulation in \cite{ndrio2020scalar} can be used to serve this purpose where each prosumer acts simultaneously as a producer and a consumer, maximizing two separate payoff functions and submitting two scalar-parameterized functions.
+However, the two payoff functions might be conflicting for the prosumer.
+This paper proposes a bidding mechanism for the prosumers in which they maximize a single payoff function.